-What if the place is absolutely nothing like advertised?
+If right now you're feeling how I did before my first Airbnb stay, you might feel anxious, nervous, and have a lot of questions.
+You might be thinking: What do I do if the Airbnb is nothing like the listing describe?
 What if I have to find another place to stay last minute?
 What if the place gets broken into?
-Or worse, the Airbnb owner is a nut job?
-What if they’re just plain non-responsive?
-What if the key doesn’t work?
+What if the Airbnb owner is crazy?
+What if the key doesn't work?

-Things happen… And ridiculous things happen when you travel.
-It’s always good to have the contact of a friend in the area or have another accommodation ready in case things go awry.
+Things happen.
+And particularly ridiculous things happen when you travel.
+Natural disasters, family emergencies, power outages, etc. It's always good to have the contact of a friend in the area or have another accommodation ready in case things go left.

-You’ll find this out in your research and by reading the Airbnb home description, and with contact with the Airbnb owner.
-I’ve never been required to bring anything to my Airbnb, but in the Airbnb description, it will tell you if the host provides anything you may need.
+By reading the Airbnb description and asking Airbnb owner, you should know this pretty quick.
+I've never been required to bring anything to my Airbnb, but the Airbnb description, it will tell you if the host provides anything you may need.

 If it doesn't explicitly say so, or if the listing says they absolutely do not provide toiletries, I would expect to buy: shampoo, conditioner, soaps, toilet paper, food, etc.